GoktugGuvercin/Convolutional-Neural-Networks/Atrous Convolution/README.md

 * Apart from these, it also allows us to control how densely feature maps are computed in convolution backbone.
 At this point, the phrase *"the generation of dense/denser feature maps"* seems confusing, but this is related to the proportion of input resolution to final feature map resolution.
-Let's assume that input image is 256x256, and final feature maps to be fed into dense layer are of
-  16x16.
-In that case, the ratio is equal to 16.
-If we apply one max-pooling and downsample it into 8x8 maps, spatial density of new feature responses would be lower.
+Let's assume that input image is $256 \times 256$, and final feature maps to be fed into dense layer are of $16 \times 16$.
+In that case, the ratio is equal to $16$.
+If we apply one max-pooling and downsample it into $8 \times 8$ maps, spatial density of new feature responses would be lower.
 Hence, denser features can be interpreted as smaller input-output spatial ratio.

 <p align="center">
   <img src="https://github.com/GoktugGuvercin/Convolutional-Neural-Networks/blob/main/Atrous%20Convolution/images/dilated%20convolution.png" width="800" height="300" />